 Coinbase is the largest crypto exchange on the market and remains one of the best for new investors.
 With a wide range of crypto offerings, fair fees, and easy signup access, Coinbase is the standard other exchanges are measured against.
 And soon investors will be able to get in on the action as Coinbase preps for an IPO later this year.

-For business clients, Coinbase has a separate institutional account.
+A Coinbase business account is available for institutional investors.
 You’ll need to fill out the business account application and set up your account and wallet with a Coinbase rep. Coinbase has a host of features for business clients, including a commerce platform that allows you to accept crypto payments from customers.

 Accept Crypto Payments for Your Business